-What Is Sexual Harassment in New York City and New Jersey?
+What Is Workplace Sexual Harassment in New York City and New Jersey?

-Sexual harassment is defined as any unwelcome sexual advances, requests for sexual favors, or other offensive verbal or physical conduct of a sexual nature.
-At the Akin Law Group our New York City and New Jersey sexual harassment attorneys have been protecting men and women who have been the victims of sexual harassment, a hostile work environment and employment discrimination for over 20 years.
+Sexual harassment in New York and New Jersey is defined as any unwelcome sexual advances, requests for sexual favors, or other offensive verbal or physical conduct of a sexual nature.
+At Akin & Salaman our New York City and New Jersey sexual harassment attorneys have been protecting men and women who have been the victims of sexual harassment, a hostile work environment and employment discrimination for over 20 years.